bbhunter/subdomagic/README.md

 In the  directory `output`, you will have a directory based on the domain name `example.com`.

 In the directory `output/example.com`, the most important files would probably be:
-1. `domain-fast.gnmap` scan depending on whether or not you did a quick or verbose scan
+1. `domain-nmap-fast.gnmap` or `domain-nmap-comprehensive.gnmap` scan depending on whether or not you did a quick or verbose scan
 2. `domain.eyewitness` folder and the `report.html` that is in it
 3. `domain.subdomains.txt` for any subdomains you're interested in